kuberty/kuberdon/README.md

     add-automatically: true
 ```

-Want to exclude a namespace (rules follow the priority of the namespace list):
+Do you want to exclude a namespace?
 ```yaml
 apiVersion: kuberdon.kuberty.io/v1
 kind: Registry